Please read carefully the Frequently Asked Questions section, and check the deadlines before applying.

 Once you confirmed your acceptance at TSE via the eCandidatures portal, you will receive an automatic email informing you that you must now register at the university.

+Most students must enroll online (be aware that the online registration platform, IA Web, is available only in french ).
 You must pay your enrollment fees at the moment of your enrollment.

 ENROLLMENT ONLINE OR IN PERSON ?